Authority canned dog food receives the Advisor’s second-highest rating of 4 stars.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

 Next, we note the use of canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

 Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-And lastly, with the sole exception of copper, the minerals listed here do not appear to be chelated.
-And that can make them difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+And lastly, with the exception of copper, the minerals listed here do not appear to be chelated.
+And that can make them more difficult to absorb.
+Chelated minerals are usually associated with higher quality dog foods.

-As a group, the brand features an average protein content of 35% and a mean fat level of 21%.
-Together, these figures suggest a carbohydrate content of 36% for the overall product line.
+As a group, the brand features an average protein content of 39% and a mean fat level of 23%.
+Together, these figures suggest a carbohydrate content of 31% for the overall product line.

-And a fat-to-protein ratio of about 61%.
+And a fat-to-protein ratio of about 59%.

-Below-average protein.
+Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.